putao537/TaoPu/content/authors/taopu/_index.md

 #- Researchers
 #- Visitors
 ---
-I am currently a PhD student at [Human Cyber Physical Intelligence Integration Lab](www.sysu-hcp.net) of Sun Yat-Sen University, advised by Prof. [Liang Lin](www.linliang.net).
+I am currently a PhD student at <a href=www.sysu-hcp.net>Human Cyber Physical Intelligence Integration Lab</a> of Sun Yat-Sen University, advised by Prof. <a href=www.linliang.net>Liang Lin</a>.
 Before that, I received my Bachelor Degree from Sun Yat-Sen University in 2020.

 <font color=#FF0000>Feel free to reach me if you have research interests similar to mine!
 Also, I am open for collaboration and internship positions (also full-time positions after 2025)! </font>